EdgarasSp/tt-beauty-services-app/README.md

 ### Home Page
 #
-Upon entering the home page of the website, the user sees a large hero image carousel, which displays helpful mesages encouraging to book an appointmnet, view services or contact us as a call to action button.
+Upon entering the home page of the website, the user sees a large hero image carousel, which displays helpful messages encouraging to book an appointment, view services or contact us as a call to action button.

 ![index-hero](https://i.imgur.com/nC1oBudh.png)

 Scrolling down takes the user to the 'Why Choose Us' section of the page.
 The page features a brief text with info for the user and links to 'View Services' or 'Book Now".
-Also, displayes few pictures inline with the page theme.
+Also, displays few pictures inline with the page theme.

 ![index-2](https://i.imgur.com/tIC6kihh.png)

 Scrolling down further takes the user to the 'Product' section of the page.
 The page features 3 promoted products with a brief text description with info for the user.
-Section also, displayes a video from the salon showcasing one of the procedure.
+Section also, displays a video from the salon showcasing one of the procedure.

 ![index-3](https://i.imgur.com/qOPZxhxh.png)